make-all/tuya-local/custom_components/tuya_local/devices/README.md

 *Optional.*

 For base64 and hex types, this specifies how to extract a single numeric value from the binary data.
 The value should be a hex bit mask (eg 00FF00 to extract the middle byte of a 3 byte value).
 Unlike format, this does not require special handling in the entity platform, as only a single value is being extracted.

+### `endianness`

+*Optional, default="big"*

+For base64 and hex types, this specifies the endianess of the data and mask.
+Could be "big" or "little".

 ## Mapping Rules